igiagante-zz/tradeApi/README.md

 Learning about trading requires a lot of discipline, especially to avoid repeating the same mistakes.
 Experienced traders recommend to carry out a trades register to be able to review the trades that were either succesful or unprofitable.

 Training as a trader requires good tracking of trades and management of capital risk.
-Therefore, a website and an application can be a very useful tool for the trader to improve his performance and not ruin his account in a few minutes.
+Therefore, a website and a mobile app can be a very useful tool for the trader to improve his performance and not ruin his account in a few minutes.

 # First Approach